sirixdb/sirix/README.md

 - [Pushing Database Versioning to Its Limits by Means of a Novel Sliding Snapshot Algorithm and Efficient Time Travel Queries](https://medium.com/sirixdb-sirix-io-how-we-built-a-novel-temporal/why-and-how-we-built-a-temporal-database-system-called-sirixdb-open-source-from-scratch-a7446f56f201)
 - [How we built an asynchronous, temporal RESTful API based on Vert.x, Keycloak and Kotlin/Coroutines for Sirix.io (Open Source)](https://medium.com/sirixdb-sirix-io-how-we-built-a-novel-temporal/how-we-built-an-asynchronous-temporal-restful-api-based-on-vert-x-4570f681a3)
 - [Why Copy-on-Write Semantics and Node-Level-Versioning are Key to Efficient Snapshots](https://hackernoon.com/sirix-io-why-copy-on-write-semantics-and-node-level-versioning-are-key-to-efficient-snapshots-754ba834d3bb)

+## Status
+SirixDB as of now has not been tested in production.
+It is recommended for experiments, testing, benchmarking, etc., but is not recommended for production usage.
+Let us know if you'd like to use SirixDB in production and get in touch.
+We'd like to test real-world datasets and fix issues we encounter along the way.

+Please also get in touch if you like our vision and you want to sponsor us or help with man-power or if you want to use SirixDB as a research system.
+We'd be glad to get input from the database and scientific community.

 ## Getting started